chenfengxu714/YOGO/README.md

 </p>

 This repository contains a Pytorch implementation of YOGO, a new, simple, and elegant model for point-cloud processing.
-The framework of our YOGO can be found below:
+The framework of our YOGO is shown below:

 <p align="center">
     <img src="./figure/framework.png"/ width="750">